 The PS/2 Encoder can be purchased as a bare PCB, minimal kit (PCB, uC only), full kit with DIP 24 pin header, full kit with 2x12 IDC header, or assembled with either type of connector.

 - A PS/2 compatible keyboard (USB keyboards with PS/2 converters may not work) with a Mini-DIN6 plug.

 - For RS232 operation, a TTL to RS232 level converter.

-PS/2 Encoder consists of an Atmel ATMEGA88 AVR microcontroller and associated connectors.
-GPLv2 licensed C application reads data from a PS/2 compliant keyboard, converting PS/2 scan codes into ASCII values that are presented via an 8-bit parallel and 5V RS232 connections.
+PS/2 Encoder consists of an Atmel ATMEGA168 AVR microcontroller and associated connectors.
+The GPLv2-licensed C firmware reads data from a PS/2 compliant keyboard, converting PS/2 scan codes into ASCII values that are presented via an 8-bit parallel and 5V RS232 connections and converting scancodes to XT compatible keyboard scan codes.
 The PCB features include:

 - Supports 24 pin .6″ IC socket connection as well as 2×12 header connection.